-SAPRIN welcomed its seventh Health and Demographic Surveillance System (HDSS) research node yesterday, during an official launch event at the Kanana Multi-cultural Centre in Rustenburg.
-The Bafokeng Health and Demographic Surveillance Node to understand the Impact of Mining and Migration on Socio-Economic and Health Outcomes (BAMMISHO) is located in the Royal Bafokeng Nation near Rustenburg, North West Province.
+SAPRIN welcomed its seventh Health and Demographic Surveillance System (HDSS) research node on 27 November 2024, during an official launch event at the Kanana Multi-cultural Centre in Rustenburg.
+The Bafokeng Health and Demographic Surveillance Node (BAMMISHO) is located in the Royal Bafokeng Nation near Rustenburg, North West Province.
+Located near Rustenburg's platinum mines, this research hub will focus on the social and health effects of mining and migration on local communities.